xKiisa/LyxBot/README.md

 # LyxBot
  Small Discord Bot made in C# using DSharpPlus.
-Based off of my Python Bot for learning purposes and will be expanded upon.
+Originally based off of my Python Bot for learning purposes but now expanded with more Commands